Probity in procurement: Goods and services guide

 The principles of probity involving evidence of ethical behaviour and good process are demonstrated by:

-• implementing processes and actions that are consistent, accountable, transparent and auditable;
+• implementing processes and actions that are consistent, accountable, transparent and auditable

-• good record keeping;
+• good record keeping

-• maintaining an audit trail;
+• maintaining an audit trail

-• equity in decision making;
+• equity in decision making

-• clear, honest communication;
+• clear, honest communication

-• independent checks and approvals that can identify probity issues;
+• independent checks and approvals that can identify probity issues

-• security and confidentiality of information; and
+• security and confidentiality of information

-• identifying and managing conflicts of interest whether actual, perceived or potential.
+• identifying and managing conflicts of interest whether actual, perceived or potential

 Probity in procurement